AuthorityFX/django-redis-secure/README.md

 # Django secure redis
-Django caching plugin for django-redis that adds a Serializer class and configuration to support transparent, symmetrical encryption of cached values using the python cryptography library.
+Django caching plugin for django-redis that adds a Serializer class and configuration to support transparent, symmetrical encryption of cached values using AES 16, 24, or 32 byte encryption.
 This plugin also provides encryption for django-rq jobs by simply using the `@secure_redis.secure_rq.job` decorator to annotate the task method instead of using `@django_rq.job`

 # Important